JeesooHa/8team/README.md

 #Get start the Project for OSS
 ###8team - Shooting Game

-##게임 실행 방법

-8team 폴더을 다운은 후 start.exe 실행

-단, 이미지와 효과음 경로가 설정되어 있기 때문에

-exe 파일을 다른 곳으로 옮기지 말것.

-#코드
+## How to Start

+Download the 8team Diretory and start with start.exe

+But, Cos This files have sound effect and many images never move the files to anywhere.

+# Code
 ###Frame_make.java

-* JAVA GUI 프로그램을 하기 위한 기초학습
+* Basical project for studying JAVA GUI Program

 ###game.java

-* 키보드를 사용한 이벤트 발생
+* Event from using keyboard

-* plane_img.png 사용
+* Use Plane_img.png

-* missile_img.png 사용
+* Use missile_img.png

-* spacebar를 누를 경우 미사일 발사

-* 적 이미지 추가 - 격추 이벤트 구현 완료
+* Shooting missile use spacebar

+* Adding enemies image - Enemy disappeared by own missiles

+* Adding enemies missile

 * 적 미사일 발사 추가